bague-rodnel/property-lookup/README.md

 MONGODB=
 ```

-### Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the backend server: `node api/bin/www`, which in turns serves the react app.

-### `npm run build`
+#### `npm run build`

 Builds the app for production to the `build` folder.\
-The express server serves the build version.
-Run the build script after making changes to the react app.
+The express server serves the build version.\
+Run the build script after cloning and/or after making changes to the react app.

+#### `npm start`

+In the project folder run this command.\
+This runs the backend server: `node api/bin/www`, which in turns serves the react app.\
+Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

+### What I learned

+This is my first time using GraphQL.
+It doesn't stand out much in this small example but yes it is powerful in that queries can be tailored to receiving or sending only enough data as needed.
+In some cases this also translates to less queries than its RESTful counterpart.